YSU-CSIS-SE/csci-5802-tooldemo-flamegraphs/UseCases.md

 ## Language

 There is no catch-all tool for flame graphs yet.
-There is typically one tool for one (or a small handful of) language.
+There is typically one tool for one (or a small handful of) language(s).
 Some languages are easier to profile than others.

 The **easiest languages** at this time to profile are: